 - Warrant-Officer John Pretty Bailey navigator Beaufort A9-244 executed November 25, 1943

 - F/O Ross B. O'Loghlen navigator Beaufort A9-262 executed January 14, 1944

 During 1984, five youths from Matupit island were

-blown to pieces when they tried to tamper with a 1,000 kilogram unexploded wartime bomb on the island.
+killed when they tried to tamper with a 1,000 kilogram (2,000 pound) aerial bomb unexploded on the island.

 Advocate "Murdered Servicemen's Bodies Found Near Rabaul" July 15, 1950

 The National "Papua New Guinea Warning on Live Bombs" April 4, 2001

 Do you have photos or additional information to add?